scottgriv/PRG-Personal-Repository-Guidelines/templates/README_silver.md

 ## License

-This project is released under the terms of the **MIT License**, which permits use, modification, and distribution of the code, subject to the conditions outlined in the license.
+This project is released under the terms of the **MIT** License, which permits use, modification, and distribution of the code, subject to the conditions outlined in the license.
 - The [MIT License](https://choosealicense.com/licenses/mit/) provides certain freedoms while preserving rights of attribution to the original creators.
-- For more details, see the [LICENSE](./license_examples/MIT_LICENSE) file in this repository.
+- For more details, see the [LICENSE](./license_examples/MIT/LICENSE) file in this repository.
 - A list of licenses can be found [here](https://choosealicense.com/licenses/).

 ## Credits